 - Low-risk types of HPV can cause genital warts.The types of HPV that can cause genital warts are not the same as the types that can cause cancer.
 Genital warts may cause problems during pregnancy.

 Youth between ages 9 and 14 only need two doses of the HPV vaccine.
-In October 2016, the Food and Drug Administration (FDA) approved a 2-dose schedule for Merck’s Gardasil-9® HPV vaccine for males and females ages 9-14.
 The schedule calls for the second dose of the vaccine to be given 6-12 months following the first.
 Studies show the antibody response generated with the 2-dose regimen is not inferior to that observed with the three doses previously recommended for all age groups.

 Ideally, people should complete all doses of the vaccine before they become sexually active.
 However, those who are eligible and are sexually active should still get the vaccine.